Which country has the best MTB community in Europe?

 3. How does our group sign up to take part?

-All you need to do to register your event is click this link and register online or download this file and return it to firstname.lastname@example.org or email@example.com (if you're a Scottish group).
-It's a simple form, detailing which days you are taking part and what you are planning to do, Please sign up Monday 6th February 2017 latest.
-Groups responding after this date will still be included but will miss the benefit of being part of the launch.
+All you need to do to register your event is click this link and register It's a simple form, detailing which days you are taking part and what you are planning to do.
+Please complete this form by noon Wednesday 14th February 2017.
+We will accept groups after this date however you may find you miss the initial promotional impetus.

 4. What happens after we register?